The Legend of the Watchful Spirits: The Thread Between Worlds

 La légende des esprits qui veillent : le fil entre les mondes

-In Indigenous culture, the visible and invisible worlds are inseparable.
-This legend teaches us that guardian spirits and ancestors watch over us through invisible threads woven with love.
-Through everyday signs and objects imbued with memory, they remind us that we are never alone and that the bond with those we love is never broken.
+In the Indigenous worldview, the visible and invisible worlds are inseparable.
+This legend teaches us that protective spirits and ancestors watch over us through invisible threads woven by love.
+Through everyday signs and objects that carry memory, they remind us that we are never alone and that the bond with those we love is never broken.

 In many Indigenous cultures of North America, the visible world is not separated from the invisible world.

-The ancients teach that certain presences walk beside us from birth.
+The elders teach that certain presences walk alongside us from birth.

 They are sometimes called protective spirits, sometimes ancestors, sometimes guardians.